 Note: After storage in RNAprotect Tissue Reagent, tissues may become slightly harder than fresh or thawed tissues.
 Disruption and homogenization using standard methods is usually not a problem.
-For easier disruption and homogenization, we recommended using 450 μl Buffer RLT.

-Note: Incomplete homogenization leads to significantly reduced RNA yields and can cause clogging of the RNeasy spin column.
+Note: Incomplete homogenization leads to significantly reduced RNA yields and can cause clogging of the RNeasy UCP MinElute spin column.
 Homogenization with the TissueLyser and rotor-stator homogenizers generally results in higher RNA yields than with other methods.